matyascorvinus/RL_FRBUS/README.md

 Demos expect the data/ folder to contain the LONGBASE.TXT dataset, which can be copied over from the data_only_package.

-### Running the PPO RL
+### Running the RL-FRB/US

-To run the PPO RL, go to the supreme-ai directory and run
+To run the RL-FRB/US, go to the RL_FRBUS directory and run

 ```
-cd supreme-ai
+cd RL_FRBUS
 uvicorn simulation:app --reload --port 8001
 ```

-To showcase the result to the Streamlit frontend, run a seperated terminal, go to the directory frbus_streamlit_frontend and run this command
+To showcase the result to the Streamlit frontend, run a seperated terminal, go to the directory RL_FRBUS_Frontend and run this command

 ```
-cd frbus_streamlit_frontend
+cd RL_FRBUS_Frontend
 run streamlit run streamlit-app.py
 ```